signalfx/signalfx-k8s-metrics-adapter/README.md

 Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 It currently supports both HPAs attached to Deployments and Stateful Sets.

+**This is currently in beta and has not been thoroughly tested in production environments yet.
+Use with caution.**

 It supports both _custom_ and _external_ metrics.
 It pulls the metrics from the SignalFx backend using the [SignalFlow Go client library](https://github.com/signalfx/signalfx-go/tree/master/signalflow).